 It is usually important to use something on the meat to help the rub to stick better.
 The list of things that you can use is long and exhaustive but some of my favorites are olive oil and yellow mustard.

 These two are exactly what we are going to use.

 Brush oil onto the top and sides of one of the chuck roasts then do the same with yellow mustard onto the other one.
-It is now set and stone which one will be the sweet and spicy and which one will be savory only.
+It is now set in stone which one will be the sweet and spicy and which one will be savory only.